ollegreen/Retail_Sales_Demand_Predictions/capstone_proposal.md

 All of which will help us to assess which models are providing us with the better demand forecast model.
 The smaller the number is (closer to 0), the better.

 ### Project Design
-_(approx. 1 page)_

-In this final section, summarize a theoretical workflow for approaching a solution given the problem.
-Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
-The workflow and discussion that you provide should align with the qualities of the previous sections.
-Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
-The discussion should clearly outline your intended workflow of the capstone project.

-**Olle**

 1. To start we will set up a notebook instance and set up the training, validation and test data.
 2. Then we will proceed to visualise the data to get a better grip of what it looks like and how the different categorical data could be helping in the predictive demand forecasting model.
 In this part, we will include a correlation heat map, to understand how the data affect each other.
 Similar to the one attached: ![Correlation heatmap](https://i.stack.imgur.com/Lh8tv.png)